ZeeAyZ/Eklips/src/dumps/error-4.0A-4.log.md

 Quick Fix for users: N/A (Not Available)
 Cause of error: bad coding skillz

-Error Type: pygame.error
+Error Type: AttributeError
-Error: mixer not initialized
+Error: 'VideoPlayer' object has no attribute 'is_playedyet'.
+Did you mean: 'as_playedyet'?

 FrameSummary #1:
   | Filename: D:\Code\Eklips\git\repo\Eklips\src\Eklips.py